 Frame torpedoes were one of the most common, successful types of mines used by the Confederacy during the Civil War.
-The frame torpedo at the Naval Undersea Museum was employed by the Confederate Navy for harbor defense at the Battle of Mobile Bay.
+The frame torpedo at the Naval Undersea Museum, here on long-term loan from the Naval History and Heritage Command‘s Curator Branch, was employed by the Confederate Navy for harbor defense at the Battle of Mobile Bay.

 Historically, mines have been effective, inexpensive defensive weapons employed by small or weak navies fighting more powerful opponents.
 The Confederate Navy emphatically demonstrated this point during the Civil War.
 Inventors like David Bushnell, Robert Fulton, and Samuel Colt had experimented with underwater mines leading up to the war, laying the groundwork for future innovations.
 They called their devices torpedoes after the eel torpedo that gives an electric shock.
 During the war, Confederate inventors developed significant advancements in mine technology in an effort to break the Union blockade of the Southern states.
 Two individuals are most noted for their Civil War-era mine work: Confederate Navy Commander Matthew F. Maury, who created electric underwater mines exploded from the shore through a waterproof cable, and Army Brigadier General Gabriel J. Rains.